|Around Annapurnas Trekking: Manang - Thorung La

 difficult as the trails were too narrow for a proper foothold and at times,

 we had to rely on our sticks for support.
 Any faltering or slip could mean

 severe injury or death from falling into the river Marsyangdi.
-Just as

 we had finished negotiating one such narrow trail at Barthang, we